SUSE/manager-build-profiles/OSImage/README.md

 * POS_Image-JeOS6 -> https://github.com/SUSE/manager-build-profiles#master:OSImage/POS_Image-JeOS6
 * POS_Image-Graphical6 -> https://github.com/SUSE/manager-build-profiles#master:OSImage/POS_Image-Graphical6

+## POS templates

+### Disclaimer

+POS prefixed image templates are unsupported at this moment due to lack of availability of required package `kiwi-desc-saltboot`.

+### Image deployment

+POS templates are meant to be deployed using Saltboot mechanism which is part of SUSE Manager for Retail.
+They are not meant to be deployed directly to the harddrive.

+### Requests changes, bug reports
 > POS prefixed image templates are mirrored from internal build sources.
-For changes, please use official [SUSE bugzilla](https://bugzilla.suse.com)
+For change requests or bug reports please use official [SUSE bugzilla](https://bugzilla.suse.com)